 If unsure whether you are running 32-bit or 64-bit Windows use the System option in Windows to find the System type:

 - Windows 10 - Select Settings then System.
 Select About and read the System type line.

 - Windows 8.1 - System type can be accessed via PC info from the settings icon on the charm bar.

 - Other versions of Windows - Via System and Security from Control Panel, under Basic Information.

 Run the Java Installer

 Run (Open) the selected EXE file to install the JDK.
 (Alternatively save the file for running offline, for example to be taken and installed on another Windows machine.)
 Please only run executable code from trusted sources.
 Only download the Java installer from oracle.com.

 When the Java installation program runs Windows will display the User Account Control (UAC) dialog.
 At the UAC dialog select Yes.

-The progress bar is displayed as Java is installed.
+The progress bar is displayed as the JDK and then the JRE is installed.